Survival Guides: Basic Survival Skills

 Unlike the SAS Survival Handbook, which is somewhat more tactical, this book is to live in tune with nature.

-Brown teaches elementary survival skills: building shelter, making fire with friction, finding wild food with foraging, and his field guide includes techniques on tracking- a rare skill that can make you hunt, navigate, or even evade danger.
+Brown teaches elementary survival skills, such as building shelter, making fire with friction, and finding wild food through foraging.
+His field guide also includes techniques for tracking, a rare skill that can help one hunt, navigate, or even evade danger.

 This book is excellent for those who admire Ray Mears and his approach to survival.
 It introduces readers to practical skills that go far beyond mere survival.